You can get off you know?

 In today’s blog I want to ask you to step back and I’m going to show you how you could try a different approach.
 If you want to.
 If you are happy on the hamster wheel, I’ll leave you there.

 At business school they teach you to prioritise your to do list in terms of profitability.
 Makes sense doesn’t it?
 You do the tasks which bring in the most money first because you have bills to pay.
-People forget that sometimes, especially when you give out so much free advice (and I do here and here).
+People forget that sometimes, especially when you give out so much free advice (and here are my freebies).

-So, let’s translate that into parenting speak and find a way to help you prioritise your to do list so that your day feels as if it has more meaning, is less overwhelming and is waaay more productive.
+So, let’s translate that into parenting and help you prioritise your to do list so that your day feels as if it has more meaning, is less overwhelming and is waaay more productive.

 If I asked you what mattered to you, you would tell me that your kids mean everything and how you want them to be happy.
 Write down 3 values which matter when it comes to your family. e.g these could be my 3 values love, security and health.